 “Right now,” he says, “pain midtown.
 I fix before pain move downtown.”

 Then a picture of he and Mike Tyson falls out of the book.

 “Ah.
 Look.
 Mike Tyson.
 Same problem, crooked spine.
 I fix.
 Now, very good friend.
 He get me ticket to his broadway show.
 Very good.
 Sing, act, dance, box.
 Very talented.
 Spike Lee directs.
-He says to Mike Tyson, ‘you see Dr Cai before you do show.'”
+He says to Mike Tyson, ‘you see Dr. Cai before you do show.'”

-crooked spine, Jerry!
+“Jerry!
+I’m telling you, you’ve got to go see Dr. Cai.
+He fixed Mike Tyson’s crooked spine, Jerry.
 Did you hear that?
-Did you hear what I just said?
 Mike Tyson, Jerry!
-Have you ever thought about the size of Mike Tyson’s spine Jerry?
+Have you ever thought about the size of Mike Tyson’s spine?
 Think about it.
-Dr. Cai’s the man Jerry.
-Oh he’s the man, alright.
+Dr. Cai’s the man.
+Oh, he’s the man, alright.
 You don’t mess around with acupuncture, Jerry.
-That stuff’s ancient!’
+That sh&%’s ancient.”